ZinebSaraoui/ZinebSaraoui/README.md

 I'm Zineb, an enthusiastic software engineering student with a solid academic foundation and hands-on experience in:

 - **Full-Stack Web Development** (React, Node.js, Flask)
-- **AI & Machine Learning** (Computer Vision, Deep Learning, Model Integration)
+- **AI & Machine Learning** (Deep Learning, Model Integration)
-- **Big Data Technologies** and cloud-oriented solutions
+- **Big Data Technologies**

-I’m currently studying *Software and Information Systems Engineering* and have also earned a diploma in *Business Intelligence and Data Science*.
-My projects often combine backend logic, modern frontend design, and real-world AI applications.
+I’m currently pursuing a Master’s in Big Data and IOT at INPT .
+I hold a Professional Bachelor's Degree in Software and Information Systems Engineering and a University Diploma in Business Intelligence and Data Science.
+My projects combine backend logic, modern frontend design, and real-world AI applications — all driven by a passion for scalable, intelligent systems.

 ---